 They didn't bring all the parts of the stove

-The stove they brought doesn't work (regulator might dead)
+The stove they brought doesn't work (regulator might be dead)

 They ran out of fuel due to poor planning/prep, brought the wrong fuel or brought empty canisters